bparanj/coding-skill/_posts/2019-10-03-understanding-onsite-interview-process.md

 ---
 layout: post
 title: Understanding the On-Site Interview Process
 excerpt: In this article we will see what to expect in an on-site interview and how do you come up with an action plan.
 What can you expect at an onsite interview?
 What kind of interviews will you get?
 How long are these interviews?
-We will cover all of that and share our recommendations on how to tackle them.
+We will cover all of that and see how to tackle them.
 ---

 If you did well on the phone interview, the next step is the onsite interview.
 Now, this is when you need to start taking things seriously.
 Because this is going to be your one chance and then if you don't get that you can't really apply again for another say 6 to 12 months or so.